-Everyone in Instacart’s engineering organization is expected to take ownership of their work.
+Everyone in Instacart’s engineering organization is expected to take ownership of their work – regardless of where you or your team members physically work from (thanks to our new office, flex, remote policy).
 Ownership covers all of the ingredients – how you scope, plan, ship, communicate cross-functionally, and maintain your work.
 We value ownership so much that it is one of the main categories by which individual contributors and engineering managers assess performance.

 Wears Many Hats

 We love generalists.